feather3d/feather/README.md

 Current Status
 ---------------
 Feather is still a WIP that has not yet reached v0.1.
 I hope to release v0.1 sometime in 2016.
 Below is a list of tasks to be completed for the v0.1 release.
-* Integrate Vulkan viewport into Qt (in progress)
+* Finish up Keyframe Editor
-* Feather file format IO
+* Add DopeSheet Editor
 * Undo/Redo system
 * Finish up nodes